atmofunk/FRESteamWorks/README.md

 ```

 ### Building ###
+Don't worry about this section if you only plan to copy the ANE as-is to your game.

 Project has been updated to VS2019

 A new SDKPaths.props file has been added to help specify your own Air + Steam SDK install directories.
 Edit this file directly, or use the VS Properties Manager